prob140/prob140.github.io/course-info.md

 **Late assignments will not be accepted**.
 But if you have DSP accommodations for extended time on assignments, please make sure we have received your DSP accommodation letter.
 We will contact you about arrangements.

 Assignments will be primarily be graded for completion.
 We will spot check randomly selected problems for correctness.
 There is plenty of support available while you work on them, so if you get started early and use the support then you should be able to turn in work that you understand well and know to be correct.
-Your quizzes will test comprehension of your homework.
 That is by far the most efficient way to succeed in the class.

 Please keep in mind that **homework assigned each week is based on the material covered in the same week, not in the previous week.** The first two exercises (and possibly more) of each week's homework will be based on material covered in Tuesday's lecture.
 So you will be able to start homework as early as Tuesday night.

-### Quizzes ###

-We will hold 5 quizzes, each based on 2 to 3 weeks of material.
-Quiz questions will be adapted from homework problems and from chapter exercises.
-Your homework will serve as practice for your quizzes.
-The quizzes will be proctored through the [Computer-Based Testing Facility](https://rtl.berkeley.edu/services-programs/computer-based-testing-facility-cbtf) (CBTF).
-You will sign up for your quizzes with the (CBTF).
-Students with testing accomodations should also sign up through the CBTF.

-- **Quiz 1** on Tuesday September 9 and Wednesday September 10
-- **Quiz 2** on Monday September 22 and Tuesday September 23
-- **Quiz 3** on Monday October 13 and Tuesday October 14
-- **Quiz 4** on Monday October 27 and Tuesday October 28
-- **Quiz 5** on Monday November 17 and Tuesday November 18

-Your lowest quiz score will be automatically dropped.

 ### Exams ###
 All of these will be in person and proctored.

-- **Midterm 1** on Monday September 29, starting at 8PM and ending by 10PM, Wheeler 150.
+- **Midterm 1** on Wednesday February 18, starting at 7PM and ending by 9PM, Wheeler 150.
-- **Midterm 2** on Monday November 3, starting at 8PM and ending by 10PM, Wheeler 150.
+- **Midterm 2** on Thursday April 2, starting at 8PM and ending by 10PM, Wheeler 150.
-- **Final Exam** on Friday December 19, 7:00 PM to 10:00 PM, Exam Group 20, rooms TBA.
+- **Final Exam** on Thursday May 14, 3:00 PM to 6:00 PM, Exam Group 14, rooms TBA.
 It is your responsibility to make sure you are not enrolled in another class that has a conflicting final exam.

 There will be **no alternate exams** except as required by campus rules.
 If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled exams.